 Realistically, there’s two choices.
 You can either put the cabinets on feet, like any other piece of furniture, or you can build up the molding at the base of the cabinets.
 We did both because we had to.

 Most of our cabinets are on furniture feet.
 We had the cabinet maker craft the boxes without the toekicks.
-Then, the contractor installed them on a 2×4 along the back wall, which you can’t see and furniture feet along the front of the cabinets.
+Then, the contractor installed them resting on a 2×4 along the back wall, which you can’t see.
+Finally, he nailed the furniture feet into place.
 Since our house is far from level, he spent extra time adding to and cutting down the feet to level off the cabinets.
 But, believe it or not, most of the weight rests on the 2×4 along the back wall.

 Cute story.
 When I first told the architect, Rob White Architect, that one of my must-haves was no toekicks.
 He was speechless.
 He doesn’t go speechless often.